Engineering

 Regulatory Alignment

-Veto's approval logs provide the evidence trail these frameworks require: who approved what, when, with what context, and what the outcome was.
+Veto's approval logs provide the evidence record these frameworks often require: who approved what, when, with what context, and what the outcome was.

-Adding human-in-the-loop to an existing agent takes two changes: set action: require_approval on the tools that need it, and add the wait_for_approval() call in your tool execution path.
-The Veto dashboard handles the reviewer UI, notifications, and audit logging.
+Adding human review to an existing agent takes two changes: set action: require_approval on the tools that need it, and add the wait_for_approval() call in your tool execution path.
+The Veto workspace handles the reviewer UI, notifications, and decision records.

-Start free and add approval workflows to your agent today, or read about EU AI Act compliance to understand the regulatory requirements in detail.
+Sign up and add approval workflows to your agent, or read about EU AI Act evidence to understand the regulatory requirements in detail.

 Related posts